GetResponse and AWeber are both established email marketing platforms that allow you to grow and promote to mailing lists online.

 - you want to take advantage of custom workflows at some point

-- you think you might use some of the wealth of added features like Autofunnel, landing pages, or webinars
+- you think you might use some of the wealth of additional features like Conversion Funnel, e-commerce tools, or webinars

 - you have a personal preference for GetResponse